Sam Darwish

 Sam Darwish is a U.S. entrepreneur active in the telecommunications industry.
-He is Chairman and CEO of IHS Towers, which operates more than 39,000 towers across Africa and Latin America, and is listed on the NYSE in October 2021.
+He is the founder, Chairman and CEO of IHS Towers, which operates approximately 37,000 towers across Africa and Latin America, and was listed on the NYSE in October 2021.

 Early life and education

-Darwish was brought up and educated in Beirut during the Lebanese Civil War.
+Darwish was raised and educated in Beirut during the Lebanese Civil War.

 Business career

-He began his professional career in 1992, in Beirut, after joining MCI as an executive.
-At the time, the company was one of the world's largest telecoms carriers.
-He then joined Libancell, now known as MTC Touch, where he assumed a leading role in establishing the first Lebanese mobile network.
+After leaving his executive position at MCI, he joined Libancell, now known as MTC Touch, where he helped establish the first Lebanese mobile network.
 Subsequently, in 1998, he was appointed Deputy Managing Director of Motophone, Nigeria's first GSM operator.

 Following the Nigerian government's 2001 plan to privatize its telecommunications industry, he set up a mobile infrastructure company, IHS Towers, which he has led since then.
-Under his tenure as CEO, the company has been named one of the largest equity fundraisers in Africa, as well as one of the overall largest fundraisers of the past decade.
+The company has been identified one of the largest equity fundraisers in Africa, as well as one of the overall largest fundraisers of the past decade.

-During his tenure, IHS Towers became a publicly listed company on the New York Stock Exchange in October 2021, and noted as the largest IPO of a firm of African heritage to list on the Exchange.
+IHS Towers became a publicly listed company on the New York Stock Exchange in October 2021, and regarded as the largest IPO of a firm of African heritage to list on the Exchange.

-In 2015, he was nominated Business Leader of the Year for West Africa as part of the All Africa Business Leaders Awards in collaboration with CNBC Africa.
-In 2016, he won the award for his founding and continued leadership of IHS Towers.
+In 2016, he won the West Africa Business Leader of the Year the award for his founding and continued leadership of IHS Towers.

+In October 2025, the company collaborated with Claro, Vivo and TIM, to bring connectivity to rural Ilha do Combu in Belém.

 Other ventures

-Darwish has founded additional businesses in the US and Middle East such as Vorex, a software provider for small enterprises across the US.
-He is also the Founder and President of Singularity Investments, Dar Properties and Dar Telecom.
+Darwish has founded additional businesses in the US and is the founder and President of Dar Properties and Dar Telecom.

 Darwish has been involved in setting up incubator programs for aspiring tech entrepreneurs in Lagos and oversees local community projects throughout the emerging markets.
-He has been a financier behind the establishment of educational facilities in underserved areas throughout Africa.

-In September 2015, he served on an entrepreneur judging panel for She Leads Africa, a venture which invests in promising women entrepreneurs from across the continent.
+In September 2015, he participated in an entrepreneur judging panel for She Leads Africa, a venture that invests in women entrepreneurs in Africa.

-Darwish is also on the advisory board of the Woodrow Wilson Center, a bipartisan think tank based in Washington DC, and also a Trustee of the Intrepid Sea, Air & Space Museum.
+Darwish is a Trustee of the George and Barbara Bush Foundation He is also a member of the Navy SEAL Legacy Foundation National Advisory Committee.